 Cost of Wedding Hair

-According to bridal hairstylist Sarah Naslund, the cost of a wedding updo is usually between $100 and $350.
+The average cost of a bridal updo is $100, while a simpler style may be around $50.
 However, several different factors can affect this cost, including where you live.
 Brides who live in a big city are likely to pay more for their vendors than those who live in rural areas.

 Expertise is another factor that impacts price point.
 In general, more experienced stylists charge more for their services than those who are just starting out.
 Total cost is also determined by how much time you want to hire a stylist for, and how intricate you’d like your hairstyle to be.

 However, when you book a stylist you’re paying for more than just a hairstyle.
 Compensation includes their time, expertise, tools, products, and emotional support.
 For many brides, their hair and makeup team are the first people they see on their big day.
 Some brides choose to pay extra to have their hairstylist stay for touchups throughout the day.

 If you’d like to have your bridesmaid’s hair done professionally, you can expect to pay $50–$75 per bridesmaid.
 Because American bridesmaids pay for their own bridal wear, it’s thoughtful to cover this additional cost for them.
 Of course, you can also make professional hair optional to take pressure off your bridesmaids.